Subject to Inquiry

 Justin Givens

-Photo of Justin Givens Justin Givens, a former federal prosecutor, is a member of the firm’s nationally ranked Government Investigations and White Collar Litigation Department.
-Justin is a skilled trial attorney with a decade of experience leading sensitive, high-profile internal investigations.
-He represents multinational companies and individuals targeted in U.S. Department of Justice prosecutions involving allegations of fraud and bribery, with a focus on cross-border Foreign Corrupt Practices Act (FCPA) investigations and litigation.
+Photo of Justin Givens Justin Givens, a former federal prosecutor, is a member of the firm’s Government Investigations and White Collar Litigation Department.
+Justin is a skilled trial attorney with over a decade of experience leading sensitive, high-profile internal investigations.
+He represents corporations, financial institutions, and executives facing legal and reputational risk in criminal, regulatory, and civil proceedings.

 Subscribe to all posts by Justin Givens